dbeley/lastfm_pg/README.md

   -h, --help            show this help message and exit --debug               Display debugging information --username USERNAME, -u USERNAME
-                        Lastfm username (default : username section of the config.ini file).
+                        Lastfm usernames, separated by comma (default : username section of the config.ini file).
   --no_upload           Disable the upload.
 Use it for debugging.
   --timeframe TIMEFRAME, -t TIMEFRAME
                         Timeframe (Accepted values : 7day, 1month, 3month,
                         6month, 12month, overall.
 Default : 7day).
   --social-media SOCIAL_MEDIA, -s SOCIAL_MEDIA
                         Social media where the playlist will be posted (twitter or mastodon.
-Default = twitter).
+Default : twitter).
   --not-only-favorites, -n
                         The playlist will be composed of any tracks, not only favorite tracks.
   --config_file CONFIG_FILE
-                        Path to the config file (Default = '~/.config/lastfm_pg/config.ini').
+                        Path to the config file (Default :
+                        '~/.config/lastfm_pg/config.ini').
   --template_file TEMPLATE_FILE
-                        Path to the template file for the tweet (Default = 'tweet_template.txt').
+                        Path to the template file for the tweet (Default :
+                        'tweet_template.txt').
+  --hashtag HASHTAG     Hashtag to insert at the end of each secondary tweets
+                        (Default : '#lastfm').
 ```

 ## Systemd service